Is your website driving leads for your law practice — real leads that turn into clients?

 With a proper website in place, the next step is to employ digital marketing strategies to drive qualified traffic to your website.
 Once you have traffic, it’s your website’s job to turn visitors into leads.
 This is called “converting.”
 A website converts a visitor into a lead by getting that visitor to provide their name and contact information via a website form or by getting them to call you on the phone and provide this information.

 You increase your website traffic through digital marketing tactics.
 These tactics include:

-- Blogging — Writing blog posts that provide valuable information to your prospects and clients and features your target keywords is a great way to attract visitors to your website and help your website rank in search engines for those keywords.
+- Blogging — Writing blog posts that provide valuable information to your prospects and clients and feature your target keywords is a great way to attract visitors to your website and help it rank in search engines for those keywords.
 These posts are also great for sharing on social media and sending out via email.

 - Search Engine Optimization (SEO) — The goal of SEO is simple: Drive traffic to your law firm’s website and raise your search rankings so that prospects can find you.
-But effective SEO takes time, attention and skill.
+But effective SEO takes time, attention, and skill.
 And the process needs to be implemented every time you publish new content on your website.
 (For more insight into how to rank in search engines, check out this free webinar: SEO Basics in an Hour)

 - Measurement & Analytics – Digital marketing is more of a science than an art.
 But as with any scientific endeavor, it requires a lot of testing and experimentation.
 Without data and a method to measure your results, you cannot determine your return on investment nor can you glean actionable insights that you can use to enhance your methods.

 Converting Visitors Into Leads